Florielle05/speech-command-recognition-ml/README.md

 ---

 ## Exploratory Analysis & Model Selection

-Before implementing the final pipeline, an exploratory analysis was conducted to better understand the dataset and guide model selection.
+Before implementing the final demo pipeline, we conducted a more advanced experimental study to benchmark different modeling approaches on the Speech Commands dataset.

 The notebook:
 notebooks/01_data_exploration_and_model_choice.ipynb

-covers:
-- class distribution analysis
+includes:
-- inspection of MFCC features
+- detailed analysis of class distributions
+- proper construction of a `silence` class using sampled background noise
-- baseline comparison between:
+- comparison between multiple model families:
-  - logistic regression (linear baseline)
+  - logistic regression
-  - SVM with non-linear kernel
+  - SVM (MFCC-based)
-- performance vs. complexity trade-offs

-This analysis motivated the choice of an **SVM classifier**, which provides a good balance between expressive power and computational efficiency for a demo-oriented application.
+  - convolutional neural networks (log-mel spectrograms)
+- evaluation of performance, training cost, and inference complexity

+This notebook demonstrates that while CNN-based models achieve higher accuracy, the SVM approach provides a more favorable trade-off for a lightweight demo application.

 ---

 ## Model Choice (Why SVM?)

-We deliberately use an **SVM classifier** trained on **MFCC features** for this project.

-This choice offers:
-- stronger decision boundaries than linear models (e.g. logistic regression)
+Although convolutional neural networks outperform classical models in terms of raw accuracy, they introduce additional complexity in terms of:
+- model size
-- fast inference and low memory footprint
+- inference latency
-- good performance on small-to-medium audio datasets
-- suitability for a simple Streamlit demo without GPU requirements
+- deployment constraints

+Since the goal of this project is to deliver a **simple, fast, and easily deployable demo**, I intentionally chose an **SVM classifier** trained on MFCC features for the Streamlit application.

-The objective is **not** to compete with state-of-the-art deep learning models, but to showcase a **well-reasoned engineering trade-off**.
+This choice is not due to technical limitations, but to a **conscious engineering decision** supported by empirical benchmarking (see notebook).
 ---

 ## Audio Processing & Features